-In 2019, the RDA moved forward and executed a contract with Hines Development.
+In 2019, the RDA moved forward and executed a contract with Hines Acquisitions that resulted in the recent conveyance of the property for development.
 This agreement requires Hines to build a new building that includes affordable units, incorporates historic elements of the theater, a downtown park, and public art.
-The RDA is legally bound by this agreement.
-Breaching the contract is not a viable option for the RDA and would not have the effect of preserving the theater.

 How did the sale of the theater happen?

 As noted above, the RDA worked for almost a decade to find a workable reuse plan for the building.
 This was a complex process that included stakeholder engagement, discussions with potential partners, studies, and internal discussions.
 Ultimately the decision was made to convey the property to Hines for a new development.
 RDA staff conducted all of its work with full transparency by complying with open meetings laws, and RDA policies and procedures in the negotiations with development partners on legal agreements, project details, and public benefits.

 The information related to this process and transaction was transmitted to the RDA Board over a ten-year period.
 The public records of the RDA’s meeting minutes, packets and related information are publicly available on the City’s website.

 For more information about this process, please refer to the “Negotiations” portion of the Project Background section below.

 No, the Utah Theater is not open to the public due to potential safety issues in certain areas of the building.
 And while the building is not open to the public, the public can virtually tour and walk through the building here.